-An Adventure To Never Forget!
+An Adventure To Never, Never Forget!

-Goanna Park National Adventure Camp is held in the Northern Territory over one week in the July school holidays and the lovely cool dry season.
+Goanna Park National Adventure Camp is held in the Northern Territory over one week in the July school holidays and the lovely cool Dry Season.
 The camp can cater for up to 24 children, plus carers and volunteers.
 Goanna Park Adventure Camp is aimed at providing children with a mild to moderate disability and disadvantaged children a unique experience away from their day to day routines in a safe and secure environment.

 The camp is held at Goanna Park, which is located 90kms east of Darwin on the Arnhem highway at Annaburroo Station.
 The site houses large camping grounds, kitchen & hall facility with outdoor undercover area, ablutions & laundry, a large billabong, rocky outcrops, bush walkways, a building housing 5 separate bedrooms and a medical centre with several bedrooms.